-Camera Postura matches your body language to scenes in a movie.
+Imagine you can use your body as the start for a search in a movie.
 Imagine searching for similar films scenes as Rocky’s victory dance on top of the steps just by raising your arms.
-Each pose results in different matched scenes.